Lists, Mutation, Methods, and Aliasing

 Mutable sequence behavior

-A list is an ordered, mutable collection.
-Ordered means positions matter.
-Mutable means the same list object can be changed after it is created.
-PCEP questions use this to test whether you can separate the list object from the variable names that refer to it.
+A list is an ordered, mutable collection written with square brackets.
+Ordered means positions matter and indexing/slicing work like any sequence.
+Mutable means the same list object can be changed after creation.
+PCEP uses this to test whether you can separate the list object from the variable names that refer to it.

 scores = [70, 80, 90]